beamable/UnrealSDK/Docs/docs/samples/steam-demo.md

 To configure the sample, run `dotnet beam unreal select-sample BEAMPROJ_SteamDemo`.

-## Setting up Beamable & Steam Application

 !!! note "Assumptions"
       Instructions below assume that you already have the Steam application created, if that is not the case create one first.

+## Setting Steam Application

 Since this sample requires several resources, we do not host it ourselves.
 So, in order to access the sample we'll go set up a Steam account and setup the sample: